inkarkat/vim-MessageRecall/README.md

 - ENH: Add a:options.replacedMessageRegister to save the original edited message when it is replaced (via :MessageRecall! or when it matches a:options.ignorePattern).
+- ENH: Define :MessageWrite command to store an intermediate message state on demand.

+__You need to update to BufferPersist.vim ([vimscript #4115](http://www.vim.org/scripts/script.php?script_id=4115))
+  version 1.10 to get that!__

 ##### 1.30    23-Feb-2020
 - ENH: Sort the :MessageStore completion candidates for configured message